nopara73/ZeroLink/README.md

 #### Can this system be bypassed with Bitcoin exchanges/mixers or similar services?

 The Attack Costs cannot be bypassed.
-Using such service would only impose additional costs on the attacker and introduce third party risk.
+Using such services would only impose additional costs on the attacker and introduce third party risk.

 **DoS 4: What if Bob provides a signed output in the wrong round?**

 Another DoS attack [was identified](https://github.com/nopara73/ZeroLink/issues/51) by Antoine Walter.
 If Bob refuses to provide an output in the round it acquired its signature, then the corresponding Alice gets banned in Signing phase, because she will not provide signature to the CoinJoin.
-However Bob's output will never be unblinded, therefore at OutputRegistration phase the Tumbler does not know if the output had been signed in the current or in some previous round.
+However Bob's output will never be unblinded, therefore at OutputRegistration phase the Tumbler does not know if the output had been signed in the current round or in previous round.
-In order to disrupt the round Alice can keep acquiring signatures (in expense for her utxos to get banned) and providing outputs to incorrect rounds.
+In order to disrupt the round Alice can keep acquiring signatures (at the expense of having her utxos banned) and providing outputs to incorrect rounds.
-For privacy reasons the Tumbler MUST refuse the same blinded signature to be registered twice in Input Registration phase and the Tumbler MUST refuse the same active output to be registered twice in Output Registration phase.
-This may already makes it uneconomical to keep this attack up for too long, but ZeroLink introduces an extension to the Chaumian CoinJoin protocol to completely defend against this attack:
+For privacy reasons the Tumbler MUST refuse the same blinded signature to be registered twice in the Input Registration phase and the Tumbler MUST refuse the same active output to be registered twice in the Output Registration phase.
+This already makes it uneconomical to keep this attack up for too long, but ZeroLink introduces an extension to the Chaumian CoinJoin protocol to completely defend against this attack:

 1. At Connection Confirmation phase, for Alice's connection confirmation request, the Tumbler answers with a hash of all inputs, called `roundHash`.
 2. At Output Registration phase this `roundHash` must be provided to the Tumbler by Bob.